 What a joy it will be for me to assist in this effort, to sit down and brainstorm with the Good Doctor and Bishop Ommani, to find ways to bring help to these dear children and their families.
 Last week, the night before I made my decision to go, one of the local families had brought their 8-year-old son to the Clinic, seeking help.
 There was no one to help him, and he died.
 He was buried the next day.
 I can’t bear to think of this loss, not when there is so much we can do, so many people who would be willing to go and serve if they just knew!

-Of course, I couldn’t return to Kenya without spending at least half of my time with my beloved little ones at Valley of Truth in Nairobi, so that’s just what I’m going to do!
+Of course, I couldn’t return to Kenya without spending at least half of my time with my beloved little ones at our school in Nairobi, so that’s just what I’m going to do!
 Since I just bought my ticket a couple of days ago, I have managed to keep my arrival a secret from the teachers.
 I’m like a little kid, bubbling over with excitement, ready to jump out from behind the corner of the building and yell, “SURPRISE!!!”

 Can’t wait to send reports!